numpy/numpy/doc/source/reference/c-api.ufunc.rst

     This general purpose 1-d core function assumes that *func* is a string representing a method of the input object.
-For each iteration of the loop, the Python obejct is extracted from the array and its *func* method is called returning the result to the output array.
+For each iteration of the loop, the Python object is extracted from the array and its *func* method is called returning the result to the output array.

 .. c:function:: void PyUFunc_OO_O_method(char** args, npy_intp* dimensions,